Last updated on November 11th, 2017

 04. Network Online And Offline

-Networking is a vital part of promotion, but this is particularly true for architectural design firms.
+Networking is a vital part of the promotion, but this is particularly true for architectural design firms.
 With both the online and offline worlds presenting countless networking opportunities, making the effort to capitalise on them can pay dividends.

 Networking online can involve simple social media connections (particularly on platforms like LinkedIn, where you can easily find individuals or businesses you’d like to work with) or even just email outreach.
 Creating mailing lists of potential, current, and prior clients and writing them a regular newsletter is also a good way to liaise with useful contacts.